Hedonometer. How algorithms discern our mood from what we write online. Many people have declared 2020 the worst year ever.

 By year’s end, the Pentagon wants computers to be leading the hunt for Islamic State militants in Iraq and Syria, through turning countless hours of aerial surveillance video into actionable intelligence.
 It’s part of Project Maven, a fast-moving effort launched last month by Deputy Defense Secretary Bob Work to accelerate, improve, and put to wider use the military’s use of machine learning.
 “We have to tackle the problem a different way,” said Air Force Lt.
-Gen. John N.T.
 Log In - New York Times.
 How a Math Algorithm Could Educate the Whole World — for Free.
 Po-Shen Loh: About three years ago I became the national coach of the United States International Math Olympian Team.
 I was very happy for a day thinking this is very interesting.
 But the next day I started to think that maybe I should do something with this.

 And I decided that I wanted to focus not only on training an elite group of students but trying to do as much as I could to boost the baseline mathematics capability in this entire country.
 Unfortunately I had no money, no connections and only one person.
 So the only thing I knew was mathematics, algorithms and this probability and network theory.
 Our principle is that actually you could turn that smart phone into a virtual tutor which automates what a person would get if they hired a tutor.
 If we realize that what we're trying to build is this virtual tutor then you actually, again, can start to conceptualize well knowledge happens to be all of these concepts linked together in this network.
 The Stunning Elbphilharmonie Is What Happens When Algorithms Design a Concert Hall.
 The most interesting thing about Herzog and De Meuron’s newly opened concert hall, the Elbphilharmonie, isn’t its wave-like facade, which rises above the city of Hamburg, Germany.